top of page

 Guidelines for creating an object, drawing, or painting based on your experience after listening to one of the above recordings:

-At times, it's comforting to recall or ponder upon an experience encountered while engaging with one of the audio recordings.
+At times, it's comforting to recall or ponder upon an experience encountered while engaging with one of the audio-recordings.
 Drawing, writing, painting, or crafting an object are diverse methods to preserve your experience.
 Each of these mediums serves as a conduit to keep your memory vivid, ensuring that each time you revisit the artwork, you're transported back to that moment.
 Feel free to select the method that resonates most with you to capture your experience.
-Deborah, a visual artist, has curated a collection of videos that could serve as a helpful starting point for engaging in this practice:
+Deborah and Hannah have curated a collection of videos that could serve as a helpful starting point for engaging in this practice:

 share your experience